gecio/gecio.github.io/docs/_imke/gettingstarted/index.en.md

-This Guide describes how to create your first iMKE project with a first Kubernetes cluster, how to connect to that cluster and how to cleanup all resources afterwards.
+This Guide describes how to create your first iMKE project with a first Kubernetes cluster, how to connect to that cluster and how to clean up all resources afterwards.

 ## Create your first project